 The Suunto Ambit 3 is a favorite for marathon runners and elite trainers.
 It comes with free access to movescount.com which is the Suunto online sporting community that many people take advantage of when training for marathons and triathlons.

 This model is definitely geared more towards the fitness crowd with the features that it has, but it’s hard to beat the bells and whistles that it comes with.
-We prefer the Garmin Fenix 3 a little bit more for looks, but this is another solid option from Suunto at a great price.
+We prefer the Garmin Fenix 3 a little bit more for the looks, but this is another solid option from Suunto at a great price point.